fanpu/website/_summaries/2023-08-03-chain-of-thought-prompting-elicits-reasoning-in-large-language-models.markdown

 questions.
 It is robust to differences in the prompting style.

 #### 2. Emergent Property of Large Language Models
-the success of chain-of-thought prompting is an emergent property of large language models, but on the contrary could hurt performance for smaller models as compared to standard prompting.
+The success of chain-of-thought prompting is an emergent property of large language models, but on the contrary could hurt performance for smaller models as compared to standard prompting.
 It is an interesting future direction to understand how this